quixotic120/VORON-RGB/README.md

 a fork to collect my changes to the Voron design.
 WIP at this point and untested but the changes are somewhat minor

 ##changes

 increased volume - 300x300x300 (ish, lose some z axis as described below)

-#bed supports
+_bed supports_

 modular steps updated to support anti-backlash delrin leadscrew nuts

-#electronics
+_electronics_

-currently using RADDS 1.5 w/ silentstepsticks but hopefully will be using my version of RAMPS-FD soon (once the kinks are worked out, on my git)
+currently using RADDS 1.5 w/ silentstepsticks but hopefully will be using my version of RAMPS-FD soon (once the kinks are worked out, on my git).
+Have modded the RADDS a bit with better headers and a converter for the RRD-graphic LCD

-#color mixing hotend support
+_color mixing hotend support_

 added mount for the diamond hotend, different extruder design and 3 extruders for color mixing purposes (hopefully 5 soon for full color!).
 Kept it in line with the modular format used so it should be fairly easy to swap in a different hotend (I have an extra e3dv6-lite for this).
 2 reasons: 1 being the diamond brings a lot of complexity so if it's not needed I prefer to avoid it and 2 being that the diamond is HUGE and you lose a bit of z axis as a result

-#software
+_software_

 using repetier instead of marlin for color mixing and due board support

 ##TODO: